What You Should Know About This Degree

 - Are there any in-person requirements for this program?
 Because teachers typically have summers free, many programs are designed with online courses during the traditional academic year, and in-person classes during the summer.
 Review the program’s curriculum, or talk to a program representative about how classes are delivered, to confirm that you can accommodate any in-person requirements in your schedule and budget.

 Other steps you can take at this time include collecting your application materials, confirming application submission deadlines and procedures, and researching your options for funding your graduate degree.
 If you are currently employed, find out if your employer offers any tuition assistance benefits.
-Other funding resources including private and institutional scholarships, student loans, and assistantships.
+Other funding resources include private and institutional scholarships, student loans, and assistantships.